-See the 2008 Advisory Committee Comment following Rule 34.03 for information about the notice to be provided to the Indian child's parent, Indian custodian, and Indian tribe, including timing of the notice and time to respond.
+Notice to Indian Child's Parent, Indian Custodian, and Indian Tribe Required under ICWA.
+See the 2008 Advisory Committee Comment following Rule 34.03 for information about the notice required under the Indian Child Welfare Act (ICWA) to be provided to the Indian child's parent, Indian custodian, and Indian tribe, including timing of the notice and time to respond.

 Emergency Protective Care Placement Pending ICWA Notice.
 While both the ICWA and Minnesota law require notice to the Indian child's parent or Indian custodian and Indian child's tribe regarding the juvenile protection proceeding, 25 U.S.C. § 1922 provides that a state may take emergency action to protect an Indian child who is domiciled or resides on a reservation but is temporarily located off the reservation.
 While there is no such explicit provision in the ICWA regarding an Indian child who is not domiciled on or a resident of a reservation, by analogy there is general recognition that the state may take emergency action to protect an Indian child who is not domiciled on or resident of a reservation.
-It is not possible to send the ICWA notice and meet the timing requirements of 25 U.S.C. § 1912(a) before the emergency removal hearing.
+It is not possible to send the ICWA notice referred to in Rule 32.06 and meet the timing requirements of 25 U.S.C. § 1912(a) before the emergency removal hearing.
 The ICWA notice that the court will direct be provided under Rule 30.10(f) is required under Rule 32.06 before the Admit/Deny Hearing may be held.
-The timing of the Admit/Deny Hearing in matters governed by the ICWA may be different due to the notice requirement of rule 32.06.
+The timing of the Admit/Deny Hearing in matters governed by the ICWA may be different due to the notice requirement of Rule 32.06.